 (III) More sophisticated surface reactions can be formulated in terms of various Steklov spectral problems (cf.~\cite{Grebenkov20,Grebenkov22,Grebenkov23a,Grebenkov23,Grebenkov24,Grebenkov25}).
 One such problem consists of finding the eigenpairs $\{ \Sigma, U\}$ of the mixed Steklov-Dirichlet-Neumann (SDN) problem formulated as \bsub \esub These eigenpairs allow one to solve the escape problem when the diffusing particle has to react on the patch $\partial\Omega_{1}$ before escaping from the domain $\Omega$ through any Dirichlet patch $\partial\Omega_{j}$, for $j=2,\ldots,N$, which may represent holes or channels on the domain boundary \cite{Grebenkov23}.

 (IV) Finally, we will consider the mixed Steklov-Neumann (SN) problem that consists of finding the eigenpairs $\{\Sigma, U\}$ satisfying \bsub \esub These eigenpairs can be used to investigate sophisticated surface reactions on multiple patches and their competition.
-The general spectral properties of mixed Steklov-Neumann problems, known as sloshing or ice-fishing problems in hydrodynamics, were studied previously in \cite{Henrici70,Fox83,Kozlov04,Levitin22} (see also the references therein).
+Some general spectral properties of mixed Steklov-Neumann problems, known as sloshing or ice-fishing problems in hydrodynamics, were studied previously in \cite{Henrici70,Fox83,Kozlov04,Levitin22} (see also the references therein).

 For each of these four problems we focus on the spherical domain $\Omega = \{ \X\in \R^3 \, \vert \, |\X| \leq R\}$ in order to derive the three-term asymptotic behavior in the limit $\eps={L/R}\ll 1$.
-We emphasize that the leading-order terms in our derived asymptotic results do not depend on the geometry of the confining domain and are thus valid for an arbitrary domain with a smooth boundary.
+We stress that the leading-order terms in our derived asymptotic results do not depend on the geometry of the confining domain and are thus valid for an arbitrary domain with a smooth boundary.
 However, our emphasis is on calculating the higher-order terms in the asymptotic expansions, which are often relevant for applications, and are needed for determining the effect of the location of the patches on the surface and for deriving a homogenization result for the MFRT.
-Although the methodology for deriving the three-term expansions can potentially be extended to arbitrary 3-D domains, we will restrict our analysis to the sphere, where the surface Neumann Green's function is available analytically.
+Although the methodology for deriving the three-term expansions can potentially be extended to arbitrary 3-D domains (see discussion in \S \ref{sec:discussion}), we will restrict our analysis to the sphere.
+Some preliminary results that are the central building blocks for our analysis are summarized in \S \ref{mfpt_sec:prelim}, including the geodesic normal coordinates, the reactive capacitance, and the surface Neumann Green's function, which is available analytically for a sphere.

 For our analysis, it is convenient to reformulate the four problems in terms of dimensionless variables defined by